clhenrick/color-legend-element/README.md

 <color-legend></color-legend>
 ```

-It may be customized by providing values for its properties and CSS variables (see below).
+It may be customized by settings its properties and CSS variables (full list below).

 See [the color-legend website](https://clhenrick.github.io/color-legend-element) for more examples of how to use the Color Legend Element.